 What people remember from scenes, and how that is related to their eye movements

-Research in human-computer interaction has focused on the dynamics of computer displays that change based on where you look (gaze-contingent displays).
+Research in human-computer interaction has focused on the dynamics of computer displays that change based on where you look (gaze-contingent displays), and using those to measure how far into a viewer's visual periphery they spread their attention from moment to moment.
+Other research has focused on using computerized visual cueing to improve problem solving for learning Physics and Mathematics.

 Research on reading comprehension (together with Dr. Harris) has investigated how stress and working memory capacity affect foreign language inference generation.